 “The inclusion of ‘adapted’ high-intensity (relative to a subject’s current physical ability) in a client’s exercise protocol is a key component for exercise to be more efficient as a ‘medicine.’”1

-- As cited in a recent blog post about healthspan, a research group for one of the healthiest nations on earth [Norway] provides global exercise advice and programs for longevity.
+- A research group for one of the healthiest nations on earth [Norway] provides global exercise advice and programs for longevity.
 This source provides your first 4×4 interval training for durability or stamina.

 - Earlier NFPT articles for High-Intensity Interval Training (HIIT) and REHIIT specified tailored and quick workouts that can “lead to increased caloric expenditure, improved aerobic efficiency, increased lean mass, improved power, and – there are even brain benefits!”
 These will serve as the bases for your second 4×4 protocol for strength.